c3bottles/c3bottles/doc/DEVELOPMENT.md

     make pytest

 Since arguing about how code should be formatted only wastes time, we let [black](https://github.com/psf/black) do that for us.
+In addition, we let isort sort and format nicely all our imports at the start of the files.
 Just run

-    make black
+    make format

 before committing your changes.
-If black finds anything to change on your code, the CI build will fail.
+If black or isort finds anything to change on your code, the CI build will fail.

 JavaScript tests will be automatically run in the normal build process during `yarn build:js`.